 • Determine available venues for students to present their work and require participation.

-• Notify the SRHS Program staff of the local symposium date as soon as it is determined (at the latest by end of January each year).
+• Notify the SRHS Program staff of the local symposium date as soon as it is determined.

 • Maintain regular contact with student mentors.